dxvC0des/cstate_status/content/issues/websitealert.md

 section: issue
 ---
 Issue - 1/24/2025
 Website going to be down for a few hours.
-Visit our temp site: cds.dxvprojects.org/tempcontent {{< track "2025-01-25 08:28:00" >}}
+Visit our temp site: cds.dxvprojects.org/tempcontent